Nicky Maynard: Tranmere Rovers

 On 31 August 2021, Maynard joined League Two side Tranmere Rovers on a one-year contract, having supposedly turned down offers from League One clubs.
 Maynard was released by the club at the end of his contract.

 Macclesfield

 On 4 August 2022, Maynard signed for Northern Premier League Division One West club Macclesfield.

+Winsford Town

+In August 2023, Maynard signed for Winsford Town of the Cheshire Football League League Two.

 Style of play

 Maynard is a goalscoring striker, boasting good finishing skills and clever movement.
 In an interview in August 2017, he stated that "Sometimes I can make runs all day and not touch the ball for 15 minutes.
 It can be frustrating but it's not about me, it is about the team."

 Personal life

 He lives in Audlem with wife Tara and two sons, Camden and Trey.
 The wedding took place at Thornton Manor in June 2014.